World Cup omission felt 'personal' - Van Niekerk

 "But I knew that if something good came from that World Cup - which again, I wanted - everything that transpired with me would get pushed under the rug and there would be no questions asked."

-In an candid interview Van Niekerk said:
+In a candid interview Van Niekerk said:

 - She gave "everything" to make the squad but struggled to understand the decision